Modifying the DOM order with tabindex

 tabindex="5"

-than 0, the tab order starts from the lowest value that is greater than zero and
+, the tab order starts from the lowest value that is greater than zero

-This is particularly true of non-input elements like headers, images, or article
+This is particularly true for non-input elements like headers, images, or article

 logical tab order.
 If you do use tabindex